aiven/devportal/docs/products/mysql/howto/connect-with-php.rst

 .. literalinclude:: /code/products/mysql/connect.php
    :language: php

 This code creates a MySQL client and opens a connection to the database.
-Then runs a query checking the database version and prints the response
+It then runs a query checking the database version and prints the response

 .. note::
    This example replaces the query string parameter to specify ``sslmode=verify-ca`` to make sure that the SSL certificate is verified, and adds the location of the cert.